mozilla-iam/mozilla-aws-cli/README.md

 ### Using programmatically

-`maws` can be used programmatically with libraries such as [boto3](https://github.com/boto/boto3) from Amazon, if you'd rather not have your command line configured.
-This can be especially useful when `maws`  doesn't have a command-line environment, such as when running code directly inside an IDE.
+In general, it is recommended to keep your code independent of `maws` by using environmental variables such as `AWS_PROFILE` and letting the underlying libraries read from your local AWS configuration.
+However, there are situations (such as needing to connect to multiple accounts) where this may not be an option.

-Simply capture the output from `maws` and use it directly in your program:
+In these cases, `maws` can be used directly with libraries such as [boto3](https://github.com/boto/boto3).
+To do this, capture the output from  `maws` and use it directly in your program:

 ```python
 import boto3